timruiterkamp/dotfiles/README.md

 ## Installation

+The .gitignore and .editorconfig can be directly placed inside the root of your working directory.

 Installation of a .bash_profile to customize your terminal.
 * Start up Terminal.
 * Type "cd ~/" to go to your home folder.